-• 12 ounces ham – Use Crockpot Ham, leftover holiday Honey Glazed Ham, a package of cooked diced ham, or try smoked sausage.
+• Ham (12 ounces, cooked and cubed): Adds savory flavor and protein.
+This is a great way to use leftover holiday ham.
+Use Crockpot Ham, leftover holiday Honey Glazed Ham, a package of cooked diced ham, or try smoked sausage.

-• scallions for garnish – add sour cream, green onions, chives, Bacon in the Oven, or more cheese
+• Scallions (for garnish): Adds fresh flavor and a pop of color right before serving.
+For a little extra, add sour cream, green onions, chives, Bacon in the Oven, or more cheese.

 How to Make Ham and Potato Soup

-A white bowl of ham and potato soup topped with chopped green onions.
+A bowl of ham and potato soup topped with shredded cheese and scallions.

 4.98 from 74 votes

-Try this creamy, comforting ham and potato soup for a quick and easy soup that's on the table in only 30 minutes!
+Try this creamy, comforting ham and potato soup for a 30 minute easy soup that's perfect for using leftover ham!

 Servings: 6